General program information

 What is the difference between Eversource and an electricity supplier?

 Eversource is Watertown’s electric utility.
 They are your electricity delivery company.
 That means Eversource is responsible for delivering electricity to you, for maintaining the poles and wires, and for addressing power outages.
-Eversource charges you for these services on the Delivery portion of your electricity bill.
+Eversource charges you for these services on the Delivery portion of your electric bill.
 Eversource does not generate electricity.

 An electricity supplier is a company that buys electricity for you from electricity generators or from electricity brokers.